FrozenNode/Laravel-Administrator/docs/fields.md

 <a name="description-option"></a>
 ## Description Option

-The `description` option lets you provide additional information about a field.
-If the title is not self-explanatory or advices on filling the field are needed, you can pass those information here.
+The `description` option lets you provide additional information about a field if you need more than just the field's label to explain to your users how to interact with a field.

-	'stuff' => array(
+	'fantasy_name' => array(
-		'title' => 'E-mail subject',
+		'title' => 'Fantasy Name',
-		'description' => 'The E-mail subject should not be longer than 100 letters' ),
+		'description' => 'Be sure to think of something creative and original!'
+	),

 <a name="filters"></a>